 Avoid physically connecting to your neighbor’s fence when possible

-In many cases, it is practical to use your own posts to avoid connecting to your neighbor’s fence.
+Most of the time, it is practical to simply use your own posts to avoid connecting to your neighbor’s fence.
 Doing this allows you to be dependent on your own materials while avoiding making any intrusive connections to your neighbor’s fence.

 REMOVING AND REPLACING A NEIGHBOR’S FENCE: